Disney+: Original unscripted content

 Disney also plans original factual television content for the service, aiming to "find the ethos of Disney in everyday stories, inspiring hope and sparking the curiosity of audiences of all ages."
 Some of these series will have ties to Disney properties, including behind-the-scenes documentary miniseries focusing on Disney studios (such as one following the production of Frozen II), the Disney-themed competition cooking competition Be Our Chef, Cinema Relics (a documentary series showcasing iconic costume and props from Disney films), Marvel's Hero Project (a series showcasing "inspiring kids [that] have dedicated their lives to selfless acts of bravery and kindness") and The Imagineering Story (a Leslie Iwerks-directed documentary series chronicling the history and work of Walt Disney Imagineering).
 National Geographic also produced Magic of the Animal Kingdom (a docuseries following the animal caretakers of Disney's Animal Kingdom and Epcot's aquarium) and The World According to Jeff Goldblum.

 Disney reached a two-year pact with the documentary studio Supper Club (Brian McGinn, David Gelb and Jason Sterman, producers of Netflix's Chef's Table) to produce content for the service, including the conservation-themed nature documentary series Earthkeepers, and Marvel's 616, a documentary series chronicling the cultural and societal impact of Marvel's characters.
-Other factual series include Encore! (a Kristen Bell-produced series that reunites casts from high school musical productions to reprise their roles), (Re)Connect (a reality series produced by Kelly Ripa and Mark Consuelos' Milojo Productions), Rogue Trip (a travel series featuring Bob Woodruff and his son Mack) and the reality competition Shop Class.
+Other factual series include Encore! (a Kristen Bell-produced series that reunites casts from high school musical productions to reprise their roles) and Rogue Trip (a travel series featuring Bob Woodruff and his son Mack) and the reality competition Shop Class.

 On April 8, 2022, it was announced that Dancing with the Stars would be moving from ABC to Disney+.
 This would only apply to users in North America.

 Sports

 On February 26, 2023, Disney+ broadcast live in Japan the solo ice show Gift, the first figure skating event to be held at Tokyo Dome, produced and performed by two-time Olympic champion Yuzuru Hanyu.
 On July 14 the show was released worldwide.

 In 2023, Disney+ began to be involved in alternate broadcasts of ESPN-televised sporting events in the United States, featuring real-time 3D animations of players represented by characters from Disney properties.
-The first of these were Big City Greens-themed broadcasts of NHL games on March 13, 2023, and March 9, 2024, both of which also simulcast with ESPN+, Disney Channel and Disney XD.
+The first of these were Big City Greens-themed broadcasts of NHL games on March 13, 2023, and March 9, 2024, both of which also simulcast with ESPN+, Disney Channel, and Disney XD.
 In October 2023, Disney+ also simulcast a Toy Story-themed broadcast of an NFL game from London, England, and in 2024 aired an NBA Christmas Day game featuring Disney characters.